- Ph.D. Purdue University

 - M.S.
 Purdue University

 - Diploma, Voronezh State University

-Dr. Dina Krasikova is an assistant professor in the Department of Management at The University of Texas at San Antonio.
+Dr. Dina Krasikova is an associate professor in the Department of Management at The University of Texas at San Antonio.
 She joined the UTSA faculty in 2013 after completing a two-year post-doc in the Department of Management at the University of Nebraska-Lincoln.
 She holds doctoral and master’s degrees in Industrial/Organizational Psychology from Purdue University and has Diploma with Highest Honors from Voronezh State University, Russia.

 Her research interests include constructive and destructive forms of leading, deviant behavior in organizations and development and evaluation of statistical methods that can be used to address research questions about organizational processes and phenomena.
 Her work on leadership, deviance and research methods has been published in the Journal of Applied Psychology, Journal of Management, Organizational Behavior and Human Decision Processes and Organizational Research Methods, among others.
 Her work has also been featured in the Association for Psychological Science: Minds for Business, Business News Daily, Inc. Magazine and Forbes among other national and international media outlets.